 Clinical Mental Health Counseling, M.S./Master of Divinity

-Students with this dual degree may pursue a variety of pastoral and counseling careers, including:
+Students with this combined degree may pursue a variety of pastoral and counseling careers, including:

 - Pastoral ministry